-See the picture, this is how your screen should look like afterwards.
+See the picture on the right, this is how your screen should look like afterwards.
 First (1.) you open a KDE Terminal, then you press the New button (2.) to open a second shell, and within the terminal window you can switch between the two shells by pressing the two buttons, marked root and oracle in the picture.